Printmaking Coordinator: Professor Kimberly Anderson Ritchie

 - Keep hands and loose clothing away from rollers and moving parts (particularly with the electric press).
 Pull long hair back.

 - Avoid using excessive pressure – this can damage press blankets, plates and can create a hazardous situation.

-- Never run any objects other than plates through the presses – blanket and/or press damage will result.
+- Never run any objects other than plates and approved objects through the presses – blanket and/or press damage will result.

 - Use appropriate temperature for the task.

 - Never leave hot plate unattended while in use.

 - Always double check to make sure that the hot plate is turned OFF when finished and when leaving the studio.